 Differences Between Real Estate Agents and REALTORS

-The 17 Differences Between REALTORS and Real Estate Agents
+The 17 Ways REALTORS Stand Out from Real Estate Agents

-People use the terms REALTOR® and real estate agent interchangeably, but that is incorrect.
+People use the terms REALTOR® and real estate agent interchangeably, but they aren't alike.
 Not every real estate agent is a REALTOR® and not every REALTOR® is a real estate agent.
-There are differences between REALTORS® and real estate agents.
-They are not the same.
-Although both must be licensed to sell real estate, the main difference between a real estate agent and a REALTOR® is a REALTOR® is a member of the National Association of REALTORS®.
+Although both must be licensed to sell real estate, the main difference between a real estate agent and a REALTOR® is the latter is a member of the National Association of REALTORS®.

-A REALTOR® can be a real estate agent, a broker-associate, a managing broker, an exclusive buyer's agent, among a variety of other common terms.
+A REALTOR® can be a real estate agent, a broker-associate, a managing broker or an exclusive buyer's agent, among a variety of other common terms.

-REALTOR® must subscribe to the REALTOR® Code of Ethics.
-There are 17 Articles in the Code of Ethics.
+A REALTOR® must subscribe to the REALTOR® Code of Ethics, which includes 17 articles.
 To many consumers, this is the part that matters.
-If you are wondering why the Code of Ethics matter to a consumer, read on.
+If you're wondering why the Code of Ethics matters to a consumer, read on.

-The Code of Ethics is strictly enforced by local real estate boards.
+Adopted in 1913, the Code of Ethics is strictly enforced by local real estate boards.
 The 17 Articles of the Code of Ethics also contains various underlying Standards of Practice.
 It's not just a bunch of rules that agents swear to uphold and adhere to because their broker made them join the Board.
-The Standards are much more restrictive and confining to conduct than those state guidelines governing agents who simply hold a real estate license.
+The standards are much more restrictive and confining to conduct than those state guidelines governing agents who simply hold a real estate license.

 Above all, however, the Realtor must pledge to put the interests of her clients above her own.

-Here are 17 things that a REALTOR® promises to do, which non-affiliates do not:
+Here are 17 things that a REALTOR® promises to do, which non-affiliates don't:

-#2) Shall refrain from exaggerating, misrepresenting, or concealing material facts; and is obligated to investigate and disclose when situations reasonably warrant.
+- Refrain from exaggerating, misrepresenting or concealing material facts about a property; and is obligated to investigate and disclose when situations reasonably warrant.

-#3) Shall cooperate with other brokers/agents when it is in the best interests of the client to do so.
+- Cooperate with other brokers/agents when it's in the best interests of the client to do so.

-#6) Shall not collect any commissions without the seller's knowledge nor accept fees from a third-party without the seller's express consent.
+- Not collect any commissions without the seller's knowledge nor accept fees from a third party without the seller's express consent.

-#10) Shall not discriminate in any fashion for any reason on the basis of race, color, religion, sex, handicap, familial status, or national origin.
+- Not discriminate in any fashion for any reason on the basis of race, color, religion, sex, handicap, familial status, sexual orientation, gender identity or national origin.

-#16) Shall not solicit another REALTOR'S client nor interfere in a contractual relationship.
+- Not solicit another REALTOR'S® client nor interfere in a contractual relationship.